Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

 \subsubsection{Welfare and sensitivity analysis}

-For the welfare and sensitivity analysis, we solve a social planner’s problem under different levels of competition (i.e., varying numbers of storage players).
-The social planner jointly optimizes renewable curtailment and storage dispatch over the 24-hour horizon, internalizing intertemporal constraints and eliminating strategic behavior. \footnote{The baseline for assessing the impact of different competition levels among storage players is the social planner’s coordinated-dispatch solution, evaluated at the corresponding level of competition.} In addition, we scale up storage capacity to analyze its impact on market outcomes and identify optimal sizing.

-Specifically, we vary the number of storage players $N$ and the aggregate storage capability.
-Changing the number of players $N$ reallocates a given capability across $N$ storage players but does not introduce strategic markups; thus, $N$ affects outcomes only through technical heterogeneity or capacity scaling.
-This benchmark provides an efficiency frontier against which strategic storage operators.
+For the welfare and sensitivity analysis, we solve the social planner's problem under varying numbers of storage players $N$ and aggregate storage capability.
+The planner jointly optimizes renewable curtailment and storage dispatch over the 24-hour horizon, internalizing intertemporal constraints and removing strategic behavior.
+Changing $N$ reallocates a fixed total capability across $N$ units under coordinated dispatch, so it affects outcomes only through technical granularity.
+This establishes an efficiency frontier against which strategic storage operators can be evaluated, while scaling aggregate capacity identifies optimal sizing limits.

-The results in Figure \ref{SW_price_w} report total social welfare (summed over 24 hours).
+The results in Figure \ref{fig_SW_price_both} report total social welfare (summed over 24 hours).
 The line plots show the daily average hourly clearing prices $\{\lambda_t\}_{t=1}^{24}$.
-Since the effect of competition levels on total social welfare is small relative to the overall welfare magnitude, we include an inset to zoom in on the variation across the number of players.
-Social welfare is essentially unaffected by the number of storage players, since a fixed total capacity is simply partitioned among them.
-Only the average market price shifts slightly with the level of competition, which in turn has only a minimal effect on social welfare, as shown in the inset panel.
-The inset shows the change in welfare relative to the levels of competition expressed in the same welfare units.
-In addition, the right plot in Figure \ref{SW_price_w} presents the market-clearing price patterns, which various levels of competition.
+Because the effect of competition levels on total social welfare is relatively small compared to the overall welfare magnitude, an inset is provided to highlight the variation across the number of players, expressed in the same welfare units.